-- Asians/Asian Americans have experienced increased visibility (in some cases beneficial, in other cases detrimental); let's consider the impact on a personal level: - If you're NOT Asian, how has this increased visibility changed your interactions, relationships, and attitudes towards Asian Americans?
+- Asians/Asian Americans are increasingly visible (in some cases beneficial, in other cases detrimental); let's consider the impact on a personal level: - If you're NOT Asian, how has this increased visibility affected your interactions, relationships, and attitudes towards Asian Americans?
 Towards broader American culture? - If you ARE Asian/Asian American, how has this increased visibility played out in your life?
-How has this changed you?
+How has this changed or affected you?
 What's your relationship to other Asian/Asian Americans or to broader American culture? - Storytelling and Solidarity: As we're now at the end of Hidden No More, let's consider - How has this course changed you?
 How has it changed your view of America? of Asian Americans?
-What stories will you tell, or tell differently, now?
-How was it doing the "Where I'm From" exercise? - Think about institutions, communities, circles, and family contexts that you're part of are there ways you feel compelled to act, act differently, or enact change?
-What advocacy, policy-making, goal-setting, or rule-changing come to mind when you picture building a "hidden no more" kind of world? - Can you think of 1-3 other people you want to tell about your experience of Hidden No More (and to encourage to take the course when it's offered next)?
+Of yourself?
+What stories will you tell, or tell differently, now? - Think about institutions, communities, circles, and family contexts that you're part of are there ways you feel compelled to act, act differently, or enact change?
+What advocacy, policy-making, goal-setting, or rule-changing come to mind when you picture building a "hidden no more" kind of world? - Please take time now to read your individual "Where I'm From" poems. - Take time to consider how this course and your discussion group partners have been part of refining your idea of "Where I'm From".
+Thank one another.
+Exchange information.
+Say farewell! - NOTE: If doing Highrock/church-based questions, do those "before" you do this poem/exit activity but be sure to leave enough time.

-- Are there ways that your own spiritual life or faith environments have contributed to silencing or ignoring Asians/Asian Americans (or other groups)? - As people of faith, what should be our response to these dynamics of visibility (both the harmful and the helpful)?
+- Are there ways that your own spiritual life or faith environments have contributed to silencing or ignoring Asians/Asian Americans (or other groups)?
+Are there ways that they're now seeking to make these groups more visible or seen?
+What's the motivation for that? - As people of faith, how should we respond to these dynamics of visibility (both the harmful and the helpful)?
 How might you or your faith community engage those who are made more visible? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
 Share about them.
 Pray for one another.